dsnet/matrix-transpose/README.md

 swap operation does not go down, but rather this method exploits a form of parallelism by utilizing the properties of the hardware.

-The code example commited is generalized to operate on any n-bit matrix.
+The code example committed is generalized to operate on any n-bit matrix.
 Since modern processors are now 64-bit, this allows efficient transposing of 8b, 16b, 32b, and 64b square bit-matrices.
 The operational complexity to perform a transpose is _O(n\*log(n))_ as opposed to _O(n\*n)_ without this method.